 The always useful Commonwealth War Graves Commission website was next.
 Here I found that Walter has no known grave, but is commemorated on the Menin Gate in Ypres. (panel 12, if you’re interested).

 [Panel 12] Ptr.
 201888.
 Walter Finch, 1/4th Bn, The King’s Own (Royal Lancaster Regt.), (T.F.) s. of Thomas Finch., of 24, Penn Street, Norwich., Bolton. by his wife Hannah. b.
 1892: enlisted Bolton:Served with the expeditionary force in France and Flanders.
 Reported missing believed dead after a raid on the German trenches in the St. Julien sub-sector, 23rd December 1916, Age 24.

-The primary objective of the raid is given as the Cameroon Trench, and googling that brought up a link to a book on the 1st/4th that gave a grid reference for that location.
+Regimental diaries gave the primary objective of the raid as the Cameroon Trench, and googling that brought up a link to a book on the 1st/4th that gave a grid reference for that location.
 The preparations for the raid were meticulous.
 A replica of the trench system was marked out behind the lines, near Vlamertinghe.
-Here Walter and his comrades practiced for the best part of a month for the raid.
+Here Walter and his comrades practised for the best part of a month for the raid.

 Over the top

 On the 21st of December the last practice took place and the raiding party, 200 men, moved into position on the 23rd.
 What followed was “a brisk and well carried out minor action”… The regimental records show that only 6 men died that night, and 4 died of wounds later.
 For all that the raid wasn’t exactly a success.
 When the men of the KORL executed their carefully rehearsed plan they found the German trenches empty.
 The Germans had fallen back and hit the raiding party on the way in and out with machine guns and artillery.